kodecocodes/english-style-guide/README.md

 Note that _coordinate_ refers to one of the group (_the x-coordinate_), while _coordinates_ refers to more than one and usually the entire group (_the GPS coordinates of Cupertino_).

 **dashes**
-We use three kinds of dashes in tutorials.
+We use three kinds of dashes in articles.
 Please make sure you're using the right one for your needs:
 * **em dashes (—)** are used to join *parts of sentences*.
 For example, *Learning has never been easier — or more convenient.* Read more about [em dash usage](https://www.grammarly.com/blog/why-you-should-love-the-em-dash/) at grammarly.com.
 * **hyphens (-)** are used to join *words*. *Open-source* and *front-end design* are examples of correct hyphen usage.
 * **en dashes (–)** are slightly shorter than em dashes.
 They are most commonly used to join spans of time or numbers: i.e., the 1950s–1960s.